-ECCHR urges the Ombudsperson to make an explicit finding on past wrongdoing and to issue recommendations for the future.
-EASO should not operate in a vacuum of accountability, especially when it concerns the lives of vulnerable individuals.
-The request highlights that holding an EU agency accountable on issues of legality and fundamental rights falls squarely within the mandate of the European Ombudsperson.
+ECCHR had urged the Ombudsperson to make an explicit finding on past wrongdoing of EASO and to issue recommendations for the future.
+The EU agency should not operate in a vacuum of accountability, especially when it concerns the lives of vulnerable individuals.